 The underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include sales and trading, commercial and investment banking, advisory, investment management, investment research, principal investment, hedging, market making, brokerage and other financial and non-financial activities and services.
-Certain of the underwriters and their respective affiliates have provided, and may in the future provide, a variety of these services to the Company, US Holding and Leonardo S.p.A. and to persons and entities with relationships with the Company, US Holding and Leonardo S.p.A., for which they received or will receive customary fees and expenses.
-Certain of the underwriters or their affiliates are anticipated to be lenders under the proposed senior facilities and bridge facilities with the Company as described under "Recapitalization".
+Certain of the underwriters and their respective affiliates have provided, and may in the future provide, a variety of these services to the Company and Leonardo S.p.A. and to persons and entities with relationships with the Company and Leonardo S.p.A., for which they received or will receive customary fees and expenses.